A: Yes it does. After you've signed up, you can create a plan either for a single person or for a couple.

 • A small apparent difference in risk may be within the margin of error of the Monte Carlo Simulation.

 Whatever set of assumptions you start with, EvolveMyRetirement® will optimise your strategy taking them into account.
 It's almost inevitable that the resulting strategy will be highly sensitive to one or more of the assumptions.
 That's why it's so important that they're reasonable and not overly optimistic.
-If you have concerns about the assumption settings, we recommend that you consult an independent financial advisor.
+If you have concerns about the assumption settings, we recommend that you share your plan with an independent financial advisor, who can review them.

 A: Once is unlikely to be enough.
 Your circumstances can change in many possible ways.
 For example: